bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

       This feature requires :ref:`section-ConfigurationSubdirectories`.

       All kinds of resources can be added.
-When adding a client resource, the :ref:`ClientResourceDirector` for the |bareosFd| is also created and stored at:
+When adding a client resource, the :ref:`ClientResourceDirector` for the |fd| is also created and stored at:

       :file:`<CONFIGDIR>/bareos-dir-export/client/<clientname>/bareos-fd.d/director/<clientname>.conf`